njcuk9999/jwst-mtl/AMI/AMI_SIM_MTL/README.md

 It should display something ending in `/envs/ami-env/bin/pip`.

-You can now install the python modules required for the AMI simulation wrapper with the following command:
+You can now install the AMI simulation wrapper and its dependencies with the following command:

     pip install .

-To install for development, you can install in editable mode and add the "dev" dependencies.
+To install for development, you can install in editable (`-e`) mode and add the "dev" dependencies.

     pip install -e ".[dev]"